-Node O7.
-For patients who have responded to treatment, the length of the ongoing treatment varies by modality and by individual.
-For example, many patients who enter methadone maintenance treatment do so for the rest of their lives, while this is generally not the case for naltrexone treatment, and the evidence for the optimal length of buprenorphine treatment is lacking.
+For patients who respond well to treatment, the length of the ongoing treatment varies by modality and by individual.
+For example, many patients who enter methadone maintenance treatment do so for the rest of their lives, while this is generally not the case for naltrexone treatment.
+The evidence for the optimal length of buprenorphine treatment is lacking, although a study of patients dependent upon prescription opioids found that tapering buprenorphine either initially or after three months of stabilization generally led to return to opioid use (Weiss et al., 2011).
 Ongoing monitoring is generally very helpful, in keeping with the conceptualization of addiction as a chronic medical illness with the possibility of relapse at any time.
 While the intensity of monitoring can be reduced over time, ongoing treatment and monitoring can often help patients maintain better outcomes.

 Node O8.
+History of Prior Treatments?

-This section focuses on individuals who have had previous treatment for opioid dependence and are now seeking treatment again.
+This section focuses on individuals who have had previous treatment for opioid use disorder and are now seeking treatment again.
 There are two potential presentations for such a patient.
+Node O9 is for those with a good history, but have had a relapse.
+Node O11 is for the others.